 If you don't want to port an established number into CallRail, you can create a local offline tracking number to use as your main line number.
 It's important to know that after creating a brand new main line tracking number, it is still possible that your existing business number could appear online.
 Mike Blumenthal covers this possibility and makes several suggestions in his blog on call tracking and local SEO.

 Main line tracking numbers won't allow you to attribute calls to their exact marketing campaigns, but they will give further insight into the calls that are coming from work you've done on citation cleanup and listing optimizations.
 It's important to focus on the "first-time callers" performance metric when implementing a main line tracking number as it will inform how many inbound leads are coming from your local SEO work.
 For more information on how to set up Google Analytics phone call goals for first-time callers, see this blog post.

 Once your main line tracking number is set up and placed on your website and around the web, you're ready to add a keyword tracking pool to your website.
 Keyword-level tracking gives your much more data about the callers who visit your website and how they got there by creating a pool of numbers that are swapped in for the main line tracking number that's been placed on your website.

-In order to maintain NAP consistency, it is best practice that you take steps to assure Googlebot and Google Organic searchers only see your main line tracking number.
-While many marketers choose to forgo this step and do not see any negative impact on local search rankings, it’s widely considered the best practice to conform with Google’s guidelines.
+In order to maintain NAP consistency, it's best practice to take steps to ensure Googlebot and Google Organic searchers only see your main line tracking number.
+While many marketers choose to forgo this step and do not see any negative impact on local search rankings, it’s widely considered the best practice to conform to Google’s guidelines.
 You can configure which visitors only see your main line tracking number when configuring your swap target.
 Choose to track visitors from "all sources except Google organic and direct traffic."